*1991 in Switzerland

 Jean-Sélim Abdelmoula’s works are regularly performed by musicians including Heinz Holliger, Antje Weithaas and Patricia Kopatchinskaja and by ensembles such as the Orchestre de Chambre de Toulouse, the Swiss Chamber Soloists, Camerata Bern, the Zürcher Kammerorchester and Ensemble Séquence.
 He has also written music for numerous films, some of which have won awards.

+In 2018 he participated as "Junior" in Chamber Music Connects the World.
 In 2019 he performed at the Kronberg Academy Festival.
-Since October 2018, he has studied on the Sir András Schiff Performance Programme for Young Pianists at Kronberg Academy.
-His studies are funded by the Henle Stipendium endowed by the Günter Henle Foundation.
+From October 2018 until summer of 2021, he has studied on the Sir András Schiff Performance Programme for Young Pianists at Kronberg Academy.
+His studies were funded by the Henle Scholarship endowed by the Günter Henle Foundation.